 To recap:

-• CBD oil is derived from the stalk of the cannabis plant and is therefore a legally allowed product.
+- CBD oil is derived from the parts of the cannabis plant and is therefore a legally allowed product.